rivethealth/denorm/doc/agg.md

 4. Run the `denorm create-agg` command to generate SQL DDL for triggers and functions.

-5. Apply generated SQL to the database.
+5. Apply the generated SQL to the database.

 Now the target table will be kept up-to-date whenever the relevant tables change.